-A barrier beach formed eleven times during 2022 (Table 2).
+A barrier beach formed five times during 2023 (Table 2).
 During three closure events a pilot channel was constructed to reduce the water level in the estuary and in the other events the barrier beach selfbreached.
-The Russian River mouth was closed to the ocean for a total of 78 days (or 21%) in 2022, with 35% of these occurring during the lagoon management period.
+The Russian River mouth was closed to the ocean for a total of 21 days (or 6%) in 2023, with only one closure event (4-day duration) occurring during the lagoon management period.

-On March 3 Sonoma Water constructed a pilot channel just north of the jetty structure at Goat Rock State Beach beginning at 10:52 and lasting until 13:00.
-Prior to the arrival of the excavation crew there were 8 harbor seals hauled out north of the jetty structure.
-Crews walking in advance of the excavator flushed the seals hauled out into the estuary at 10:43, when they were at a distance of approximately 15 feet.
-A few seals were observed hauled out at the new channel opening by 13:30.
-During the postbreach survey the following day a maximum count of 189 harbor seals was recorded at the Jenner haulout.
+On October 26 Sonoma Water constructed a pilot channel just north of the jetty structure at Goat Rock State Beach beginning at 10:00 and lasting until 11:18.
+There were no harbor seals hauled out on the beach prior to the excavation activities.
+No seals hauled out during breaching activity or within the observation period following the breaching event.
+During the post-breach survey on the following day a maximum count of 78 harbor seals was recorded at the Jenner haul-out, with the first observation made at 10:00.

-On March 21 Sonoma Water constructed a pilot channel north of the jetty structure at Goat Rock State Beach beginning at 10:43.
-The pilot channel was completed at 11:55, and all equipment and crew were off the beach at 12:22.
-Prior to the arrival of the excavation crew there were 32 harbor seals hauled out north of the jetty structure.
-Crews walking in advance of the excavator flushed the seals into the estuary at 10:39.
+On November 30 Sonoma Water constructed a pilot channel north of the jetty structure at Goat Rock State Beach beginning at 11:27.
+The pilot channel was completed at 12:12 and all equipment and crew were off the beach at 12:25.
+Prior to the arrival of the excavation crew there were 6 harbor seals hauled out north of the jetty structure.
+Crews walking in advance of the excavator flushed the seals into the estuary at 11:20.
 Seals on the beach were slow to respond to the presence of the crew and excavator and did not flush until they were within 20 feet.
-By 13:00 there were 12 harbor seals hauled out near the new channel opening.
-During the post-breach survey the following day a maximum count of 297 harbor seals was recorded at the Jenner haul-out.
-On November 15 Sonoma Water constructed a pilot channel north of the jetty structure at Goat Rock State Beach beginning at 9:51.
-The pilot channel was completed at 11:13, and all equipment and crew were off the beach at 11:27.
-There were no harbor seals hauled out on the beach prior to the excavation activities.
-Three seals were hauled out on the beach at 11:30.
-During the post-breach survey the following day a maximum count of 105 harbor seals was recorded at the Jenner haul-out.
+No seals hauled out during breaching activity or within the observation period following the breaching event.
+During the post-breach survey on the following day a maximum count of 159 harbor seals was recorded at the Jenner haul-out, with the first observation made at 10:30.

+On December 8 Sonoma Water constructed a pilot channel north of the jetty structure at Goat Rock State Beach beginning at 10:05.
+The pilot channel was completed at 11:13 and all equipment and crew were off the beach at 11:46.
+There was a maximum of 66 harbor seals hauled out on the beach prior to the excavation activities.
+Crews walking in advance of the excavator flushed the seals into the estuary at 10:01, when they were approximately 100 feet distant.
+No seals hauled out during breaching activity or within the observation period following the breaching event.
+During the post-breach survey on the following day a maximum count of 178 harbor seals was recorded at the Jenner haul-out, with the first observation made at 11:15.